Forensic Scientist

 Do fingerprints contain DNA?
 And if so, then isn't fingerprinting kind of obsolete, since you can just test the DNA instead of the print?

-Asked by Sascha almost 11 years ago
+Asked by Sascha over 11 years ago

 The skin cells sloughed off and left in a fingerprint contain DNA, but there's no guarantee that there will be a sufficient amount to obtain a DNA profile so it's a risk to go straight to DNA testing instead of developing the fingerprint.
 Besides, identical twins will have the same DNA but different fingerprints.